General / Background

 How do affiliate fees work?

 • Affiliate fees are fees developers using Skip Go charge their end-users on swaps.
 We support multiple parties taking and sharing fees.
-For example, if a defi frontend uses a swap widget a wallet team builds and distributes, the makers of the widget and the users of the widget can separately charge affiliate fees.
+For example, if a defi frontend uses the widget a wallet team builds and distributes, the makers of the widget and the users of the widget can separately charge affiliate fees.

 • Fees are calculated in basis points or “bps”.
 One basis point equals one one-hundredth of a percent.
 So 100 bps = 1% fee